xche529/tech_store/README.md

 KIWITECH is a full stack e-commerce store project with admin dashboard using React as frontend, Firebase as backend and TailwindCSS for styling.
 Features:
-- CRUD operations via admin dashboard
+- CRUD operations via admin dashboard (Restricted access due to recent unauthorised activity)
 - Saved shopping cart items for logged in users
 - Search product via keywords, e.g., "Smartwatch", "Wearable", "Phone".